 This intensive on-location drawing workshop addresses two essential issues:

-1) the specific drawing skills needed for composition
+1) Specific drawing skills needed for drawing landscapes and other environments

 Good drawing is drawing that accomplishes its purpose.
-In our case, it is to learn how to draw things in a way that serve compositional needs, and to learn how to create effective compositions.
+In our case, that's drawing things that serve descriptive and compositional needs, allowing us to create effective pictures.

 What You'll Learn

 Students learn to draw plants, objects and architecture in ways that support compositional needs.

 To study composition from existing art in museums or books, and apply that knowledge to their own work.

 You leave the workshop with the skills needed to learn and improve independently after the workshop.